 industry, the economy, and how the risk/reward of your company compares with all other possible investment types that exist.

 The draft valuation report is then prepared and shared with the Client.
 Any changes needed are made and the final report is prepared and delivered.

 Two types available of valuation reports are available.
 The first is the "Limited Scope" Valuation, which is similar to a summary report.
 It doesn't give a single number,

 but arrives at a range of fair market values.
 It doesn't include a lot of industry and business information that you probably already know.
-Instead of the 40-plus pages that
+Instead of the 40-plus pages of a

-a full-scale valuation might run, the Limited Valuation will usually average fifteen pages.
+full-scale valuation, the Limited Valuation will usually average fifteen pages in length.